prototypemagic/django-projectbuilder/README.md

 ## Usage

-After cloning this repo, cd into it then run
+After cloning this repo, `cd` into it, then run

     bash gitbuilder.sh /path/to/new_project

 to create the "top-level" directory and bare git repo for the about-to-exist Django project.
-Then run
+Then, run

     python builder.sh /path/to/new_project/new_project